mariadb vs postgres | shira.at

-A comparison of mariadb and postgresql based on a real life example.
+A comparison of mariadb and postgresql based on chat data.

 Introduction